blubecks/vagrant_test/README.md

 #GX development branch

-GX stands for turbogears, a python backend framework that we often use to go faster in prototypes development.
+GX stands for Turbogears, a Python back-end framework that we often use to go faster in prototypes development.